 Findings from studies on vitamin D (through diet alone or diet plus sunlight exposure) and breast cancer risk are mixed.

 Studying vitamin D with measures of sunlight exposure and diet presents some challenges.
 It is difficult to measure sunlight exposure.
 And, because so many foods that contain vitamin D also contain calcium, it is hard to single out the effects of vitamin D alone.

 Blood levels of vitamin D are a good marker of vitamin D exposure.
 By studying blood levels of vitamin D, researchers avoid the measurement issues with sunlight exposure and diet.

-At this time, only a few large studies (listed in the table below) have looked at possible links between blood levels of vitamin D and breast cancer risk and findings have been mixed.
+Findings from studies on a possible link between blood levels of vitamin D and breast cancer risk have been mixed.

 Learn more about vitamin D and breast cancer risk.

 Learn about the strengths and weaknesses of different types of studies.